Online • outdoors • ad-hoc session

 - Begin to build internal and external systems that support you from a place of care rather than blame or shame.

-My approach is relational, affirming, and trauma-informed.
+My approach is relational, trauma-informed, and affirming of your lived experience.
 Your needs are at the centre of our work, not your deficits.
-All parts of you are welcome here, not just the ones society finds easiest to accept.
+All parts of you are welcome here.

 “It’s not about getting the feeling out of the mind, or hiding it, but about experiencing it with acceptance.”